irakeshm/tokenservice/Readme.md

 ## Acknowledgements

-The TokenService project was created by [Your Name](https://github.com/irakeshm/) as a demonstration of Node.js and TypeScript skills.
+The TokenService project was created by [Rakesh Mishra](https://github.com/irakeshm/) as a demonstration of Node.js and TypeScript skills.
 It was inspired by the need for a simple token-based authentication service.